When will opening statements be heard in Karen Read's retrial?

 Get updates on what's happening in Boston to your inbox.
 Sign up for our News Headlines newsletter.

-NBC10 Boston legal analyst Michael Coyne felt that the pace is about what he expected given the widespread publicity surrounding the case.
+NBC10 Boston legal analyst Michael Coyne is doubtful that appeal will go anywhere, since it's already been denied by multiple judges.

-"This time around, it is clear that virtually everyone has heard about the case, and now the question is, can we make sure that whatever they know they can put that aside and rule on whatever is presented at the trial?"
-Coyne said.
+So far, eight men and seven women have been selected to the jury for Read's retrial -- 440 prospective jurors have been screened by the court.
+Of those, nearly 90% have admitted to knowing about the case, which has been widely publicized.

-Meanwhile, Read's legal team has asked the Supreme Court to delay the start of the trial after filing a petition to have two of her three charges dropped, continuing their double jeopardy argument.
-Coyne is doubtful that appeal will go anywhere, since it's already been denied by multiple judges.
+Despite the popularity impacting these early stages of the case, Read says her team is happy with who has been picked for the jury so far.

 Read is accused of killing her boyfriend, John O'Keefe, by backing into him with her SUV at a Canton home during a snowy night in 2022.
 Her defense team alleges that the true killer is being covered for, and Read is being framed.